 We have in the past swapped for cards, but lately it just hasn’t been possible for us to keep up with all of the commissions coming in and still paint up the traded cards, so unfortunately we’re avoiding swapping cards for alters for the time being.

 It really depends.
-We pretty much always have a decent line-up of commissions going at any given time, so delays can vary, but we try not to get scheduled out too much more than a month or so.
+We pretty much always have a decent line-up of commissions going at any given time, so delays can vary, but we try not to get scheduled out too much more than a couple months.
 For simple, single card commissions, we can sometimes squeeze them in sooner.
 When you contact us about alters, we’ll let you know if we’ve got a pile of commissions ahead of you in the list!

 Yup!
 There’s no real limit on the size of your order, but depending on what other commissions we have going, a full EDH deck may end up taking a back seat to someone who only wants one or two simple alters, and getting spread out over a longer period of time, just so no one’s waiting two months for their one basic land, or something…